Nk-Kyle/WordSearch/README.md

 ## General Information
-- Word Search Program with Brute Force Algorithm made using C language
+- Word Search Program with Brute Force Algorithm made using C language.
 - Implementation including: linkedlist of node <string, int> and char ANSI color print.
+- Algorithm implemented in two version : Optimized and unoptimized.

 ## Technologies Used and Requirements